The Orton Gillingham Center of Charleston Leadership

 In addition to fighting for her own children’s literacy needs, she has become an advocate for those around the state.
 Jennie has spent the last three years advocating at the state level as a member of Decoding Dyslexia SC, testifying before the House of Representatives and meeting with members of Congress.
 She has also worked at the local level, creating more awareness within the Charleston County School District.
 She is also one of the founders of the Greater Charleston Area Dyslexia Parent Support Group.

 Jennie remains passionate about helping other parents through the difficult and sometimes overwhelming journey of finding the right educational path and support plan for their child.
-Jennie is currently working towards her Associate level practitioner accreditation through the Academy of Orton Gillingham Practitioners and Educators and serves as the OGCC Parent Mentor.
+Jennie is an Associate level practitioner through the Academy of Orton Gillingham Practitioners and Educators and serves as the OGCC Parent Mentor.